inab/openVRE/Install.md

     - For local development: `$FQDN_HOST=localhost`
     - If you have a domain: `$FQDN_HOST=myapp.example.com`
     - If using a WSL or internal IP for access: `$FQDN_HOST=192.168.x.x`
-- USER_UID: Identifier of the user running the containers (`id`)
+- UID: Identifier of the host user running the containers (`id`)
-- USER_GID: Identifier of the group running the containers (non-privileged users should belong to `docker`group)
+- GID: Identifier of the host group running the containers (non-privileged users should belong to `docker`group)
 - DOCKER_GROUP: Identifier of the `Docker` group.

 The *frontend* component uses its own set of configuration files.
 Make sure to create and update the default values according to your needs: